HAMNA-KHALID-SNHU/CS-360-MOBILE-ARCHITECTURE-AND-PROGRAMMING/README.md

 This incremental approach prevented integration failures and improved stability.
 In future projects, especially those involving APIs or cloud services, this method will help manage complexity and maintain code clarity.

-# How did you test to ensure your code was functional?
+## How did you test to ensure your code was functional?
 Why is this process important, and what did it reveal?

 Testing was performed continuously using the Android Emulator.

 I verified:

-Account creation and login validation
+* Account creation and login validation.
-Database persistence after closing and reopening the app Create, Read, Update, and Delete (CRUD) functionality SMS permission request behavior
+* Database persistence after closing and reopening the app.
+* Create, Read, Update, and Delete (CRUD) functionality.
+* SMS permission request behavior.
-App stability when permissions were denied
+* App stability when permissions were denied.

 Continuous testing is important because it reveals logical errors early.
 It also ensures that edge cases, such as permission denial, do not compromise core functionality.
 This process strengthened the reliability of the final application.

-# Where did you have to innovate to overcome a challenge?
+## Where did you have to innovate to overcome a challenge?

 One of the main challenges was integrating runtime SMS permissions while ensuring that denial of permission did not disrupt core application functionality.